TENET-RCCPII/identity-2019/A-Z_of_BlendedLearningSIGMeeting-JHB2018.md

 #### Sponsors

-CarpentryConnect Johannesburg 2018 is funded by the:
+The Blended Learning SIG Meeting Johannesburg 2018 is funded by the:

 * [Rural Campuses Connection Project II](https://tenet-rccpii.github.io/rccpii-2018/) (RCCPII), a DHET funded project administered by Universities South Africa (USAF) and implemented by The Tertiary Education and Research Network (TENET)

 #### Shuttle

-The [free airport shuttle](https://www.birchwoodhotel.co.za/directions/#ortambo) that runs between OR Tambo airport and the Birchwood Hotel and Conference Centre runs at the times specified in the [schedule that can be downloaded here](https://bit.ly/2w70GdO).
-All workshops will take place at Birchwood Hotel and Conference Centre which is also where accommodation has been booked for those funded through RCCPII.
-No extra transport should be required once you are at the venue/hotel.
+The [free airport shuttle](http://www.emperorspalace.com/themes/docs/hotels/Emperors-Palace-Airport-Shuttle-Service.pdf) that runs between OR Tambo airport and venue/hotel runs every 20 minutes from 6:00 - 23:00.
+More info is available [on the website](http://www.emperorspalace.com/themes/docs/hotels/Emperors-Palace-Airport-Shuttle-Service.pdf).
+All sessions will take place at the Emperor's Palace Convention Centre in the Julia Room.
+This is within easy walking distance from the Peermont Metcourt Hotel where accommodation is booked.
+No additional transport should be necessary.

 ##### Pick up points at the airport

 * International Arrivals: Exit the doors from International Arrivals.
 From the greeting area, look for the **signs to car hire and the bus terminal**.
 Continue straight, towards the street, exit the terminal building.
 Cross the road, **following the signs to the bus terminal**.
-The Birchwood OR Tambo shuttle **departs at 10 past the hour from the bus terminal**.
-There is a Birchwood guest lounge where you enjoy free WiFi and coffee while you wait at our Airport Guest Lounge.
+The complimentary Emperor's Palace shuttle **departs every 20 minutes from the bus terminal**.
+The shuttle vans are black with the Emperors Palace logo on the sides and the drivers wear a black Emperors Palace uniform.

 * Domestic Arrivals: **Exit the doors from the OR Tambo Airport Domestic Arrivals**.
 From the greeting area, **head right towards International Arrivals**.
 Passing International Arrivals (on your right), look for the **signs to car hire and the bus terminal**.
 Bearing left, towards the street, exit the terminal building.
-Cross the road, following the signs to the bus terminal.
+Cross the road, following the signs to the bus terminal.The complimentary Emperor's Palace shuttle **departs every 20 minutes from the bus terminal**.
+The shuttle vans are black with the Emperors Palace logo on the sides and the drivers wear a black Emperors Palace uniform.

-The Birchwood OR Tambo Airport shuttle **departs at 10 past the hour from the bus terminal**.
-There is a Birchwood guest lounge where you enjoy free WiFi and coffee while you wait at our Airport Guest Lounge.

 ### T: Twitter, Technical Support, Travel/Transportation